Programs and Events

 Trick Or Treat

-Jefferson will hold Trick or Treat on Saturday October 28th, 2017 from 4:00pm to 7:00pm, a parade will be held starting at 6pm starting at the City Center Parking Lot.
+Jefferson will hold Trick or Treat on Saturday October 27th, 2018 times TBD.
+A parade will be held starting at TBD starting at the City Center Parking Lot.
 It will terminate at the City Hall Building.

 The following are some safety tips for a safe Halloween.